stitchdata/docs/_developer-content/import-api/guides/import-api-quick-start.md

 # -------------------------- #

 title: Stitch Import API Quick Start
+permalink: /developers/import-api/guides/quick-start
+summary: "Stitch's Import API allows you to push arbitrary data from a source to your Stitch account.
+Generate your API credentials and push your first batch of data with this guide."

 doc-type: "tutorial"

 product-type: "import-api"
 content-type: "guide"
 content-id: "stitch-import-api-quick-start"

+key: "import-api-quick-start"

 layout: tutorial

-permalink: /developers/import-api/guides/quick-start
+# -------------------------- #
+#      GUIDE PAGE INFO       #
+# -------------------------- #

+## This is used only on the /import-api/guides page.
 icon: file
 order: 1

-summary: "Stitch's Import API allows you to push arbitrary data from a source to your Stitch account.
-Generate your API credentials and push your first batch of data with this guide."

-## This is used only on the /import-api/guides page.
 display-title: "Import API Quick Start"
 description: "Generate your Import API credentials and push your first batch of data."